 The Confusion Rationalised

-We need to understand that the book of Revelation is apocalyptic literature in nature, thus it is highly symbolic, with lurid word-pictures of strange and fantastic and impossible creatures, such as a woman with a cup filled with vileness riding a dragon (Rev 17:1-6); locusts in the shape of horses, with hair like women and tails like scorpions with stings in them (Rev 9:7-10); earth-destroying cosmic events and massive earthquakes (Rev 6:12-14; 8:8-13); a bottomless pit belching out flames and thick smoke, with a huge door opened by an angel with a key (Rev 9:1-3); a demonic army consisting of 200,000,000 riders on horses which had heads like lions and which breathed out “fire and smoke and brimstone” (Rev 9:3-11; 13-21), and many more.
+We need to understand that the book of Revelation is three genres of literature: letters (literal), prophetic, and especially apocalyptic, in nature; thus it is highly symbolic in places, with lurid word-pictures of strange and fantastic and impossible creatures, such as a woman with a cup filled with vileness riding a dragon (Rev 17:1-6); locusts in the shape of horses, with hair like women and tails like scorpions with stings in them (Rev 9:7-10); earth-destroying cosmic events and massive earthquakes (Rev 6:12-14; 8:8-13); a bottomless pit belching out flames and thick smoke, with a huge door opened by an angel with a key (Rev 9:1-3); a demonic army consisting of 200,000,000 riders on horses which have heads like lions and which breathe out “fire and smoke and brimstone” (Rev 9:3-11; 13-21), and many more.
 So this, coupled with the fact that the bible doesn’t go into specific detail about what lies beyond the grave, except to tell us that hell is a place to be avoided at all costs (Mk 9:43-48; Matt 5:29-30), makes it impossible to accurately depict or understand what lies beyond our human vision and understanding.